weshebert20/tic-tac-toe-2/readme.md

 #### Updated Requirements

+- A user should see a 3x3 grid for the tic-tac-toe board
 - A user should be able to click on different squares to make a move
 - Every click will mark the letter `X` or `O` (does not need to alternate)
 - Upon marking of an individual cell, use JavaScript to add a class to